abbysyp/digipreslabdocs/docs/PACKAGING.md

 1. Open up the **Desktop → ExpressProjects → Metdata_Form** folder in VS Code.
 2. In VS Code, open up the terminal by clicking **View → Terminal** in the top navigation bar.
-3. In the terminal, type the following commands in order:
+3. In the terminal, enter the following commands in order:

     ```
     npm install